 - Get regular, light exercise, such as walking, to promote blood circulation to the feet

-If you have any questions please feel free to contact our office located in Mesa, AZ.
+If you have any questions please feel free to contact our office located in Mesa and Phoenix, AZ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Pregnancy and Foot Health

 People who are physically active will often feel the effects of corns on the feet.
 This condition is generally caused by repetitive friction and will commonly develop on the pinky toe.
 Despite the fact that the formation of corns is the body's natural defense mechanism, it often produces severe pain and discomfort.
 The affected area becomes thicker as a measure to protect the skin.
 This develops into a corn, and is typically caused by wearing shoes that fit incorrectly.
 Additionally, soft corns may develop between the toes as a result of excess moisture that may accumulate.
 This may often be the result of wearing socks that are not made of a breathable material.
 Corns may disappear when the correct shoes are worn but if severe pain is experienced from a corn, please consult with a podiatrist.